FekDN/GABE/README.md

 This means $B_k$ captures the directions of **maximum inter-layer variance** — the axes along which layers differ most.
 The experiments show these same directions are also the most functionally sensitive ones.
 That correspondence is non-trivial: $L_2$ reconstruction optimality does not imply functional criticality, yet the two appear to coincide.
 A basis aligned with top Hessian or Fisher eigenvectors might reveal an even stronger effect (see [Limitations](#limitations--open-questions)).

-> ⚠️ **Note on basis universality (open question):** The CKA = 1.0 result means the column spaces spanned by the basis vectors are identical across models, even when individual vectors are randomly rotated ($r \approx 0.0$ element-wise).
-However, a reviewer could correctly note that this may be a **mathematical artifact**: SVD applied to same-shaped matrices may produce the same subspace *by construction*, regardless of the weight values.
-If so, "universality" is not an empirical discovery but a property of the procedure itself.
-The claim becomes non-trivial only if basis directions correspond to functionally meaningful loss-landscape directions (high curvature).
-See **Experiment 7** for the proposed validation.
-The "hardware" framing is an analogy that awaits formal justification.
+> **Note on basis universality — resolved (Exp 26b):** The CKA = 1.0 result (Exp 6) was initially flagged as a potential SVD arithmetic artifact.
+Exp 26b (ATen Group Chain, 2026) directly tests the cause via a 2×2 controlled experiment: the dominant factor is **shared optimisation trajectory** (same seed → same initialisation + same data order), not the ATen op graph and not SVD arithmetic.
+Different architectures (Plain, BN, Skip) trained from the same seed converge to span(B) alignment 2387× above random; the same architecture from different seeds lands at the random baseline (1×).
+CKA = 1.0 is therefore real but procedural: two models that walk the same loss-landscape path produce identical GABE components.
+The "hardware" framing remains an analogy — $\overline{W}$ and $B_k$ are now best understood as **trajectory fingerprints** rather than architecture-determined address spaces.

 ---